zeid-hub/python-p3-v2-orm-relationships/README.md

         CURSOR.execute(sql, (self.id,))
         CONN.commit()

-        # remove object from local dictionary
+        # Delete the dictionary entry using id as the key
         del type(self).all[self.id]

+        # Set the id to None
+        self.id = None

     @classmethod
     def instance_from_db(cls, row):